MichaelGombos/The-Art-Of-Drift/Readme.md

 - add error banner for database functions
 - add loading icon for database functions
 - add gmail login w/firebase
-- update existing leaderboard functions to use new database facade
+- (done) update existing leaderboard functions to use new database facade
 - refactor the [map maker](https://michaelgombos.github.io/browser-driving-map-creator/) as a react component, and allow it to be accessed from the create map button
 - add community leaderboard page
 - add community maps pages